 With embryo vitrification, these embryos can be frozen and used in the future in case the patient desires to have another child.
-This is another benefit of the continuously lowering IVF treatment cost which has enabled more and more childless couples to opt for the treatment.
+This is another benefit of the continuously lowering IVF cost in India, which has enabled more and more childless couples to opt for the treatment.
 Because of that embryo vitrification, which was an expensive procedure not too long ago, has become more affordable thanks to economies of scale.

 This is where vitrification steps in.
 It is an innovative cryopreservation method that is used to preserve oocytes and embryos.
 The method offers an exceptionally fast rate of cooling (it is 7,000 times faster than slow freezing) and more importantly, does not let ice crystals form within the cells.
 The usual embryo vitrification procedure takes less than 10 minutes.